Susan L. Andreatta

 Books

-- Ferraro, Gary and Andreatta, Susan.
+• Ferraro, Gary and Andreatta, Susan.
+2018.
 Cultural Anthropology: An Applied Perspective.
-10th edition.
+11th edition.
 Belmont, California.
 Cengage Publishers.
-Forthcoming.

 Articles